jerome-baudoux/other-projects-on-bitbucket/readme.md

-All my projects are available at this address:
+All my old public projects are available at this address:
 --------------
 - http://hg.jerome-baudoux.com